mmphego/mmphego.github.io/_posts/2021-06-16-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible-Continues.md

     + Install `python` package from PyPI server.
     + Garbage cleaning.

-**Note:** These tasks are executed on the remote server, in this case a vagrant box.
+**Note:** These tasks are executed on the remote server, in this case, a vagrant box.

 Below is the `main.yml` which details the configuration, deployment and testing of the PyPI server (in a vagrant box).